Cianorte Futebol Clube

-Cianorte Futebol Clube, more commonly referred to as Cianorte, is a Brazilian professional association football club in Cianorte, Paraná which currently plays in Campeonato Paranaense, the top division of the Paraná state football league.
+Cianorte Futebol Clube, more commonly referred to as Cianorte, is a Brazilian professional association football club in Cianorte, Paraná which currently plays in Campeonato Brasileiro Série D, the fourth tier of Brazilian football, as well as the Campeonato Paranaense, the top division of the Paraná state football league.

 History

 The club was founded on February 13, 2002, replacing a defunct club named Cianorte Esporte Clube.

 Cianorte was eliminated in the first stage of Campeonato Brasileiro Série C in 2005, and in the second round of 2005 Copa do Brasil.